 Siamese cats come from Thailand.
-In 1880, the King of Siam gave two pairs of Siamese cats to the English consul-general in Bangkok, and he brought them home to England where they created a sensation.
+In 1880, the king of Siam gave two pairs of Siamese cats to the English consul-general in Bangkok, and he brought them home to England, and they became the talk of the town.
 Their popularity zoomed rapidly, as people sought to own one of these beautiful "Oriental" cats.
-The first Siamese to win his Champion title was Wankee, in 1898, and the breed developed rapidly thereafter.
+The first Siamese to win a champion title was Wankee in 1898, and the breed developed rapidly thereafter.

-In 1987, a group of Siamese breeders, distressed with the extreme changes in the appearance of the modern breed, and concerned with potential health problems, banded together to form the Traditional and Classic Cat International, with one of their goals being, "To bring back and maintain the 'Old Style' look of each breed."
+In 1987, a group of Siamese breeders, distressed with the extreme changes in the appearance of the modern breed, and concerned with potential health problems, banded together to form the Traditional and Classic Cat International registry.
+One of the goals of the organization was to "bring back and maintain the 'Old Style' look of each breed."

-People are often confused about the terms "traditional" and "classic" with reference to Siamese cats.
+People are often confused about the terms "traditional" and "classic" as it refers to Siamese cats.
 The founder of The Traditional Siamese Cat Association, Sheelagh Le Cocq, explains that the classic Siamese is sort of a cross between the traditional and modern versions, without the extremes of either.
-She describes the "Age of the Classic" as being between 1945 and 1970.
+She describes the classical age as being between 1945 and 1970.

 Famous depictions of Siamese cats come from Si and Am in "Lady and the Tramp," featured in the song, "We Are Siamese If You Please," sung by Peggy Lee for the animated Disney movie.
 A Siamese was the title star of "That Darn Cat!"